Western New York

 The State of New York sometimes defines the WNY region as including just five counties: Allegany, Cattaraugus, Chautauqua, Erie, and Niagara.
-The state’s Empire State Development Corporation and state health authorities have both mapped the region this way.
+The state's Empire State Development Corporation and state health authorities have both mapped the region this way.
 The state has also used this regional boundary to set policy during the COVID-19 pandemic.

 More commonly, WNY has been defined to include at least Genesee, Orleans, and Wyoming counties as well.
-Almost all descriptions of WNY in the Buffalo media market define it as this 8 county area.
-Most organizations that use WNY in their name including the WNY College Consortium, the WNY Genealogical Society, WNY PRISM, the Psychological Association of WNY, and the WNY Land Conservancy describe themselves as working in these 8 counties.
+Almost all descriptions of WNY in the Buffalo media market define it as this eight county area.
+Most organizations that use WNY in their name including the WNY College Consortium, the WNY Genealogical Society, WNY PRISM, the Psychological Association of WNY, and the WNY Land Conservancy describe themselves as working in these eight counties.

 Others, such as Clarion Publications, the publisher of the WNY Travel Guide and WesternNY.com, have used the term Western New York to describe a much larger area consisting of 17 counties.
 In addition to those counties mentioned, they add Chemung, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne, and Yates as well.

 The rest of this article uses that definition.
 The 17 counties have a land area of 11764 sqmi.
 They include the area of the Holland Purchase and the Phelps and Gorham Purchase.

-The area is primarily served by Buffalo and Rochester media markets, although there is considerable overlap between these two markets, as well as other American and Canadian media markets (particularly from nearby Toronto).
-In terms of the combined statistical areas used by the United States Census Bureau, Western New York consists of the Buffalo-Cheektowaga-Olean, NY area, the Rochester-Batavia-Seneca Falls, NY area, and the Elmira-Corning, NY area.
+The area is primarily served by Buffalo and Rochester media markets, although there is considerable overlap between these two markets, as well as other American and Canadian media markets (particularly from nearby Toronto)[citation needed].
+In terms of the combined statistical areas used by the United States Census Bureau, Western New York consists of the Buffalo–Cheektowaga–Olean, NY area, the Rochester–Batavia–Seneca Falls, NY area, and the Elmira–Corning, NY area.

-Western New York is in some contexts considered a sub-region of "Upstate New York" (when that term is used to describe all of New York State outside Long Island and the New York City metropolitan area); in most cases however, New Yorkers identify by specific regionalities such as Western New York or Central New York over vaguer terms such as Upstate New York.
+Western New York is in some contexts considered a sub-region of "Upstate New York" (when that term is used to describe all of New York State outside Long Island and the New York City metropolitan area); in most cases however, New Yorkers identify by specific regionalities such as Western New York or Central New York in preference to the vague and broader term Upstate New York.

 Subregions

-Western New York is generally considered to have 2-4 subregions:
+Western New York is generally considered to have 2–4 subregions: